dilllxd/theboys-launcher/docs/TESTING_REPORT.md

-# TheBoys Launcher - Cross-Platform Testing Report
+# TheBoysLauncher - Cross-Platform Testing Report

 ## Overview
-This document summarizes the comprehensive testing results for TheBoys Launcher's cross-platform functionality implemented across Phases 1-8 of the macOS support development.
+This document summarizes the comprehensive testing results for TheBoysLauncher's cross-platform functionality implemented across Phases 1-8 of the macOS support development.

 ## Testing Environment
-- **Platform**: Windows 11 (x86_64)
-- **Go Version**: Latest
-- **Test Date**: October 19, 2025
-- **Testing Scope**: Phases 1-8 implementation verification

-## Phase 1: Platform Abstraction ✅
+ This testing report documents the QA process performed for TheBoysLauncher v0.9.
+During the test cycle, we validated installer behavior, modpack synchronization, and Java runtime management on Windows 10 and Windows 11.
 ### Tests Performed
 - **Platform Detection Functions**: ✅ PASSED
   - `getLauncherExeName()` returns "TheBoysLauncher.exe" on Windows